Florence Spearing Randolph: Career

 Florence Spearing Randolph was one of the first women in the African Methodist Episcopal Zion Church denomination to be ordained as a deacon (1901) and as an elder (1903), and licensed to preach.
 She came to the Wallace Chapel as a temporary pastor in 1925; this arrangement was soon made permanent, and she was the church's pastor for over twenty years, until she retired in 1946.
 During her tenure, the church built its current building and paid the debts incurred, in full.

 She was a delegate to an international ecumenical conference in London in 1901.
 As head of the New Jersey Women's Foreign Missionary Society, she set up a Bureau of Supplies to collect and distribute donations for missionaries.
 She also visited AMEZ missionaries in Liberia and Ghana, from 1922 to 1924.
+She mentored Charity Zormelo, an educator from Ghana.

 Florence Spearing Randolph served on the executive board of the New Jersey Woman Suffrage Association.
 In 1915, she was founder and president of the New Jersey Federation of Colored Women's Clubs.